BRIght Futures Prize Request for Proposals

 • This year’s BRIght Futures RFA is open to all scientific themes.

-• Materials (webpage with Q&A, headshots) will be prepared for finalists during June/July and the online voting will be open during a specified window (TBD) in August.
+• Materials (webpage with Q&A, headshots) will be prepared for finalists during June/July and the online voting will be open during a specified window from July 17 to September 8.
 The entire world is welcome to cast a vote for which project should get the $100K.

 Timeline: